 Today, Indoc supports hundreds of teams across a broad range of disease states, technologies, and research areas.

-Copyright © 2018, Indoc Research.
+Copyright © 2019, Indoc Research.
 All Rights Reserved.

 Kenneth R. Evans, PhD is President and CEO of Indoc Research since its

 inception in 2005.
 Dr. Evans has over 15 years of pharmaceutical industry experience, during

 which he led global drug development programs in a number of therapeutic areas.
 Dr. Evans has

-initiatives, including collaborative projects aimed at refining
+(industry/academia) research initiatives, including collaborative projects aimed at refining

 diagnostic definitions, and at predicting drug/placebo response.

 Dr. Evans has also been involved in a number of translational biomarker research projects, including the use of imaging for the purpose of predicting drug response and various proteomic and genomic biomarker discovery and development programs in cancer.
 Dr. Evans holds an Associate Professorship in the Department of Pathology and Laboratory Medicine at Queen's University and is a Lecturer in the Department of Psychiatry at the University of Toronto.

 clinical trials.
 Prior to joining the team, he was with the International Society for CNS Drug

-Development; a non-profit independent society focused on addressing scientific
+Development; a non-profit independent society focused on addressing scientific challenges in

 He has held positions as Full Professor at the University of New Orleans and the Louisiana State University Neuroscience Center, where he oversaw federally-funded research programs examining the psychological and physiological organization of pain processes and addiction, and served as Chair of the Institutional Research Ethics Board.